 Working with a NetSuite Solution Provider

-Now you might think this is biased because we are one, but working with a NetSuite Solution Provider truly will bring you savings in a number of ways.
+Now you might think this is biased because we are one, but working with a NetSuite Solution Provider will truly bring you savings in a number of ways.
 Firstly, they are aware of the downsides of NetSuite licensing, and will help you get the best deal possible from Oracle.

 For example, it is extremely hard to negotiate against license increases at contract renewal.
 Oracle know you have spent a lot of time and money on implementation, and they know switching providers isn't a great option.
 As such, they will often increase fees quite substantially, and this is based on your initial license cost.
-Therefore getting it the first time is crucial, and NetSuite's Sales and Services team will want that initial cost to be as high as possible.
+Therefore getting it right the first time is crucial, and NetSuite's Sales and Services team will want that initial cost to be as high as possible, whereas solution providers will do everything they can to get a good price for you.

 NetSuite Solution Providers also have much more flexibility when it comes to implementation costs, and can give you discounts which would be much harder to approve within the NetSuite Sales and Services team.